avreolko/VCHTTPNetworking/README.md

 # VCNetworking
-Simple and declarative builder for your network requests.
+A simple declarative builder for your network requests

+## Installation
+Install with SPM 📦

-## Usage example
+## Usage
 ```swift
 let requestBuilder = RequestBuilder(baseURL: URL(string: "<some url>")!)